Academic Calendar - 2025

 BESc Degree and Minor Modules

-Prior to registering for courses to be used toward a Minor, students registered in the Faculty of Engineering, BESc degree, must obtain approval from their Academic Counsellor.
+Prior to registering for courses to be used toward a Minor, students registered in the Faculty of Engineering, BESc degree, must obtain approval from their Academic Advisor.
 Not all combinations between the BESc discipline and the choice of Minor may be approved.
 If the courses selected toward a Minor qualify as non-technical electives, they may also be used toward the student’s non-technical electives for the BESc degree.

-Students registered in Combined Degree programs within the Faculty of Engineering are not eligible to add a Minor Module to their BESc degree.
+Students registered in Combined Degree programs within the Faculty of Engineering are not eligible to add a Minor module to their BESc degree.

 Time Limit for Completion of BESc Degree

-The Faculty of Engineering requires that all undergraduate students complete the program of study within ten years from the start of their first registration in Western Engineering.
+The Faculty of Engineering requires that all undergraduate students complete the program of study within 10 years from the start of their first registration in Western Engineering.
 The time limit for completion ensures that all graduates have demonstrated sufficient knowledge of up-to-date technology, engineering concepts, and professional practice.

 Definition of Terms